 Social Media — Using the powers of social media and the Internet, young people can recruit their friends, families, neighbors and others to take action and make the world a better place.

-Needs for Youth + Social Change through Youth Recruitment
+Needs for Youth Engagement in Recruitment

 Internet — Learning how to engage others, young people can be powerful users of the Internet for recruitment of both young people and adults.
 As a tool, the Internet can be taught, critiqued and built on by children and youth.